 (Skippers)

-The following photographs represent my chance encounters with butterflies.
+My butterfly photographs represent chance encounters.
 If you're looking for a systematic photographic survey, I recommend the Butterflies of New Mexico web site maintained by Joe Schelling.
 Joe has helped me with multiple IDs.
+For an exhaustive review of the state's butterflies, check out the butterfly pages maintained by the Pajarito Environmental Education Center.

-The images are organized alphabetically by taxonomic level.
 Unlike moths, virtually all butterflies all fall into a single superfamily, the Papilionoidea, so my taxonomic breakdown begins with a separate page for each family.
-(The other pages cover the Lycaenidae (gossamer-winged butterflies), Nymphalidae (brush-footed butterflies), Papilionidae (swallowtails), and Pieridae.)
-The images below are organized by subfamily, genus, and species.
-When you encounter a slide show, hover your cursor over the images to control them.
-If you see an error, please contact me via the Contact tab at the top of the page.
+The other pages cover the Lycaenidae (gossamer-winged butterflies), Nymphalidae (brush-footed butterflies), Papilionidae (swallowtails), Pieridae (whites and sulphurs), and Riodinidae (metalmarks).
+The images on this page are organized by subfamily, genus, and species, using the classification system used by the PEEC.

 Silver-Spotted Skipper (Epargyreus clarus)